ravioldev/radarr-movie-renamer/README.md

 ## ⚠️ **IMPORTANT DISCLAIMER**

-**USE AT YOUR OWN RISK!** This script has been extensively tested and proven useful in the author's specific Radarr setup, but may not work identically in all library configurations.
+**USE AT YOUR OWN RISK!** This script has been extensively tested and proven useful in my own personal library (9000+ movies), but may not work identically in all library configurations.
 Different setups, folder structures, and Radarr configurations can produce unexpected results.

 ### 🛡️ **CRITICAL SAFETY STEPS**